Health Savings Account (HSA)

 - The HSA is not a "use it or lose it" plan; contributions you make remain yours, allowing contributions to grow, providing a substantial cushion against future medical expenses

 - Your employer may make contributions to your HSA on your behalf

 - Individual contributions may be tax deductible; employer contributions are tax-free

 - Earnings are tax-deferred until a withdrawal is made

 - Distributions for qualified medical expenses are tax-free and penalty-free at any age

 - Distributions over the age of 65 that are not for qualified medical expenses are penalty-free

 Your HSA can be used to pay for any qualified medical expenses including co-pays, deductibles, dental and vision care expenses, prescriptions and more.
-Your Noble Credit Union HSA includes checks and a VISA debit card that can be used at doctors' offices, pharmacies and other locations - with funds coming directly from your HSA.
+Your Noble Credit Union HSA includes a VISA debit card that can be used at doctors' offices, pharmacies and other locations - with funds coming directly from your HSA.
 Funds you don't use will stay in the HSA and continue to earn interest.